Clear House Accountants Clear House Accountants

 • If the leaseholder has already agreed or admitted responsibility to pay the charge

-• The administration charge which has been or will be referred to arbitration.
+• The administration charge has been or will be referred to arbitration.
 It can be done after a dispute or has already been decided by a tribunal.

 What is Ground rent?